 To date there are no established, organized and comprehensive records of the history of the African-American community in Columbia (photographs of old Black churches, photographs of community members, original documents and deeds, business records, artifacts, etc.) Only recently has the Blind Boone House been open to the public, and the erasure of the historic African-American neighborhood of Sharp End in the 1960s remains largely ignored.
 Through the tireless efforts of Bill Thompson and many others, work is finally under way to address that injustice.
 This project aims to help with that movement by adding a visual record.

-The LGBTQ community in Columbia has largely been invisible until now, and continues to face discrimination and live in fear even though much progress has been made.
-Yet in Columbia its members cure diseases, run dance schools, teach, and run homeless shelters, among other achievements.
+The LGBTQ community in and around Columbia has largely been invisible until now, and continues to face discrimination and live in fear even though much progress has been made.
+Yet in Columbia and elsewhere its members cure diseases, run dance schools, teach, and run homeless shelters, among other achievements.
 They are who we are; they are our sisters, our brothers, our neighbors.
 Like the African-American community, they are part of the tapestry of who We are.

 This is who We are.